DEC 15

 - Skin aging can be delayed by the use of sun protection, a healthy diet, a proper cleaning and moisturizing regimen, and other lifestyle adjustments.

-- Additionally, scientists at OneSkin have developed a novel peptide, which is scientifically validated to reverse the effects of aging in the skin at the cellular level.
-The OS-01 peptide is able to promote the production of collagen, elastin, and hyaluronic acid (shown in lab-grown ex vivo human skin models) to improve skin texture, thickness, and reduced visibility of lines and wrinkles.
+- Additionally, scientists at OneSkin have developed a novel peptide, which is scientifically proven to reverse the effects of aging in the skin at the cellular level.
+The OS-01 peptide is able to promote the production of collagen and hyaluronic acid to improve skin texture, thickness, and reduced visible signs of aging.
+[12, 13, 14]

 - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1606623/